Nguyễn Chánh Thi: 1965 coup against Nguyen Khanh

-In the same year, U.S. ground forces were introduced into combat roles in large numbers, and the first US Marines came ashore at Da Nang in Thi's I Corps.
+In the same year, US ground forces were introduced into combat roles in large numbers, and the first US Marines came ashore at Da Nang in Thi's I Corps.
 The flamboyant Thi organized for the American troops to be greeted by military bands, welcoming banners and teenage girls who garlanded them with flowers.
 This caused embarrassment to US military officials who felt the introduction of combat troops and resultant American casualties would not be received well by the public when contrasted with Thi's celebratory fanfare.
 Soon after the Americans were in position, Thi tipped off Marine Lieutenant General Lewis W. Walt about a major movement of Việt Cộng insurgents near Chu Lai in Quảng Trị Province near the border with North Vietnam.
 This resulted in Operation Starlite, generally regarded as the first offensive action undertaken by the Americans in the Vietnam War.
 Occurring between 18–24 August, it resulted in the 1st Việt Cộng Regiment being pushed to the coast.